1c3d1v3r/neatPLA/README.md

 * .jed file for programming the CPLD chip
 * Gerber design files for ordering your own PCBs
 * Schematic PDF

+To be added:
 * Bill of materials
+* links to parts
+* link to PCBway for PCB order

 If you want a ready assembled PCB check my Amibay sales posts TBD.
 I charge 14€ + shipping for it.